nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### List developers
 #### What this command does:
 * Show only the list of all developers in the project.
+* Note: Any additional words provided after the command will be ignored.
+  (e.g. entering `list help delete 1 HAHAHA-1234` is equivalent to entering `list`)

 #### Command format:
 * `list`